marathon no training

 endurance training

-• Hydrate Early: Start drinking water the day before the race and keep sipping during the event.
-Your body performs best when it’s not dehydrated.
+• Hydrate early.
+Start the day before and keep sipping during the race.

 Why Training is Worth It